Saving/Investing for Kids

 Emergency Fund Definition: Does It Change When You Have a Family?

-At the most basic level, the concept is the same for parents as for non-parents—just save up a certain number of months’ living expenses.
+At the most basic level, emergency funds work the same for parents as for non- parents—just save up a certain number of months’ living expenses.
 Often, the biggest difference will be that the total numbers are higher.

 How to Save Up an Awesome Emergency Fund